 The largest bank in Norway is DNB, and it's the one generally used by expats.
 There is also SpareBank 1 as another option.

 If you need access to Norwegian banking faster, or need accounts in several countries, I recommend using Wise.com.
+This is also a good option if you need to transfer money internationally.

 It offers the best rates for currency conversion and allows you to open accounts in multiple denominations including Norwegian kroner (NOK).